-If you are with an organization that serves blind or visually impaired people in your country, and wish to join the WBU, please review the membership categories, criteria and application process.
+If you are with an organization that serves blind or visually impaired people in your country and you wish to join the WBU, please review the membership categories, criteria and application process listed on this website.

-Even if you are not a member, but just a curious or concerned citizen, you can learn more about our work and committees through this website.
+Even if you are not a member but are just a curious or concerned citizen, you can learn more about our work and committees through this website.
+You can also download our own resource paper: WBU: International Voice of the Blind.doc.

 The Vision Alliance